 Vermont’s gradual approach to legalization comes with drawbacks, some cannabis legalization proponents say.
-Because the state ranks second in the U.S. for prevalence of cannabis use both for teenagers and young adults, according to federal studies, that means a thriving black market may only be partially addressed.
+Because the state ranks second in the U.S. for prevalence of cannabis use both for teenagers and young adults, according to federal studies, that means a thriving illicit market may only be partially addressed.
 The state also has new, tougher penalties for possession and sales over an ounce.

 Lawmakers have also already identified a loophole in the law: a VTDigger article that made the rounds covered a July 1 celebration in the state on the day the law took effect, nicknamed “Weedstock,” which included a woman giving away cannabis edibles for the price of a raffle ticket.
 Similar tactics to circumvent sales bans have cropped up in Washington, D.C., for example, which also legalized recreational use cannabis, but not sales.
 Confusion among both law enforcement and cannabis users alike points to the long term weakness of such a structure, as well as to the potential growth of a gray market.